CTC (TV station): News and current affairs

 CTC has a long and rich history of quality local news and current affairs production.
-News bulletins aired for almost 40 years until being axed at the end of 2001.
+News bulletins aired for almost 40 years until being axed on 22 November 2001.
 The news format varied over the years but from the early 1970s was a separate 10–20 minute local bulletin followed by national news taken from ATN 7 in Sydney.

 In 1980, under new owner Kerry Stokes, CTC scaled up its local news bulletin to 30 minutes at 6pm on weekdays, followed by Seven National News from Sydney.
-In October 1981 CTC launched its first one-hour local, national and international bulletin, airing at 6pm weeknights presented by Tony Campbell and John Bok.
+In October 1981 CTC launched its first one-hour local, national and international bulletin, airing at 6pm weeknights presented by Laurie Wilson and John Bok.
 By 1982, John Bok was presenting alongside Laurie Wilson and Australian Capital News was also airing for 30 minutes on weekends.

-1982 also saw a big change for CTC's morning newscasting with the introduction of breakfast news television.
+1982 also saw a big change for CTC's morning newscasting with the introduction of weekday breakfast news television.
 CTC began broadcasting the Nine Network's National News Today (which would become the National Today Show on 28 June of that year) presented by Canberra broadcasting veteran Steve Liebmann at 7am weekdays.
 Perhaps in a nod to his local Canberra profile, CTC opted to broadcast Nine's breakfast program rather Network Ten's Good Morning Australia which had been on air for over a year and was preferred by most regional stations.
-For the first time in its 20-year history the station was broadcasting daily before 9am.
+The first time the station was broadcasting regularly before 9am was 15 years earlier with the locally produced Breakfast at Seven.